Boulder Station: Operation and renovations

+Boulder Station is the second oldest Station Casinos property, after Palace Station.
+The casino contains 89443 sqft.
+The buffet closed in 2020, due to the COVID-19 pandemic in Nevada.
+Two years later, the space was reopened as a food court with several eateries, including Capriotti's, Sbarro, and Wingstop.

 Incidents

 In November 2000, a man crashed a vehicle into Boulder Station, which subsequently sued the driver and the car's owner for $21,790 in damages.
 In 2002, a 30-year-old armed man robbed a change booth inside Boulder Station and later opened fire while fleeing through the casino, injuring a slot employee.
 The robber was killed by a security guard.
 In 2003, a 20-year-old man was shot and killed on the top-floor of Boulder Station's parking garage, after previously fighting with another man.
 In 2004, two men were shot in the parking lot, resulting in one death.
 On December 31, 2008, a 53-year-old man made a bomb threat against Boulder Station as part of a robbery attempt to pay his medical bills, prompting the evacuation of the casino area.
 The man was later arrested, and it was discovered that he had no bomb.

 In August 2016, a hotel employee was battered and sexually assaulted by a 22-year-old man in one of the rooms on the 10th floor.
 During the same month, a security officer for the property was patrolling the parking garage when he was beaten by three teenagers who took his gun.
 A shooting occurred in the parking lot in May 2017, when a man shot at another man in self-defense during an attempted robbery.
 In October 2017, a woman was robbed of her purse in the parking lot.
 In July 2018, two people exchanged shots at each other during an altercation in the parking lot.
 The incident ended when a security officer, who had been shot twice, fired at one of the suspects.